rogerallen/romer/setup/README.md

 At this point, you have a png image file, an output file that describes the notes to synthesize and a way to tie those notes to locations within the image file.
 My hope is that this will allow for real progress.

+### Notes file

+The standard event-listener.ly file from Inkscape provided a pathway to map notes to the SVG image.
+To properly account for note start times, we'll also want to account for rests.
+So, we'll use our own event-listener.ly file--event-romer.ly.

+The original file is from /usr/share/lilypond/2.18.2/ly on my Linux system.

+Rests will be called "notes" in the .rmf files, but the pitch of the note will be -1

 ## Example

 Here is an example of "Twinkle, Twinkle, Little Star" and what each file contains.